radial/imagebase-spoke/README.md

     * Start/Restart processes automatically (as dictated in each programs '.ini' file.
     * Redirect STDOUT and manage logs accordingly
+* OpenSSH-server (1:6.6p1-2ubuntu2)
+    * By default, root login is disabled for anything other then public-key
+    * Set your GitHub username with `ENV GH_USER` in your Spoke Dockerfile to automatically insert your public keys from GitHub into your container using `ssh-import-id` if you want to be able to SSH into your container.
+    * **NOTE:** This is "secure" in that use of public keys are always secure, but it is not the wisest strategy to use the same key-pair for multiple venues (server cluster, public website, etc.).
+More robust key management is a feature for a future date.
+For now, this suffices for protypting and development on small clusters.

 This image is not meant to be run by itself but is instead intended as a base image with which your Spoke containers are started `FROM`.
 Supervisor is